-The Router's LEDs and the QSS button are located on the front panel (View from left to right).
+The Router's LEDs are located on the front panel (View from left to right).

-Name Status Indication (Power) Off Power is off.
-(Power) On Power is on.
-(System) Flashing The Router is working properly. ☆ (System) On /Off The Router has a system error.
-(IA/LANI) Off The Wireless function is disabled.
-Flashing The Wireless function is enabled.
-Off There is no device linked to the corresponding port. ⊘ (WAN), ♀ (LAN 1-4) On There is a device linked to the corresponding port but there is no activity.
+Name Status Indication Off The device has a system error. ☆ (SYS) On The device is initialising.
+Flashing The device is working properly.
+(Mirologo) Off The wireless function is disabled.
+Flashing The wireless function is enabled.
+Off There is no device linked to the corresponding port. ☐ (LAN 1-4) ☐ (Internet) On There is a device linked to the corresponding port but there is no activity.
 Flashing There is an active device linked to the corresponding port.
-Slow Flash A wireless device is connecting to the network by QSS function.
-This process will last in the first 2 minutes.
-A (QSS) On A wireless device has been successfully added to the network by QSS function.
-Quick Flash A wireless device failed to be added to the network by QSS function.
+(LISD) Off No storage device or printer is plugged into the USB port. ◆ (USB) On A storage device or printer has connected to the USB port.
+Slow Flash A wireless device is connecting to the network by WPS function.
+This process will last in the first 2 minutes. 台 (WPS) On A wireless device has been successfully added to the network by WPS function.
+Quick Flash A wireless device failed to be added to the network by WPS function.

-Table 1-1 The LEDs description
+Table 1-1 The LEDs Description

-After a device is successfully added to the network by QSS function, the QSS LED will keep on for about 5 minutes and then turn off.
+After a device is successfully added to the network by WPS function, the WPS LED will keep on for about 5 minutes and then turn off.